Defining Measures of Worth

 Picking the Right Definition

-In the context of Table 1, what is the appropriate cell to use when discussing the worth of a commodity?
+In the context of Table 1, what is the appropriate measure to use when discussing the worth of a commodity?
 In most cases it is not one, but a combination of two or three!
 It is almost like the parable of the blind men and the elephant.
 Each is a correct answer, but they tell a different story.

 Consider the sale of a particular commodity, a cutting board at a craft fair.
 The buyer is trying to decide the worth of it to give as a gift.
-She has a list of alternatives in mind, and the prices of these alternatives are a part of how she decides to buy or not.
+She has a list of alternatives in mind, and the prices of these alternatives are a part of how she decides whether to buy or not.
 She also has a budget for all the gifts for which she is shopping.
 That budget is part of her total household expenditure and helps her determine the Relative Value in Consumption of the cutting board.

 The seller of cutting boards has different thoughts about their relative worth.
 He may have been working as a carpenter building houses when he decided to try to supplement his income at craft fairs.
 His wage as a carpenter is an important opportunity cost.
-The income of plumbers might also be part of his calculation, but be less relevant as he may lack the immediate skills to switch easily to that career.
+The income of plumbers might also be part of his calculation, but it would be less relevant as if he lacks the immediate skills to switch easily to that career.
 In deciding what price he will ask for his cutting boards, he has an implicit index of the worth of his time, an index computed in a similar way that an average wage index would be computed.
 The seller is computing the Labor Value of his time constructing cutting boards.

 In looking at projects all three terms can easily be used.
 If a historian is writing about the construction of a new church, there could be a discussion of the donations required of parishioners as a share of their annual expenditures or their household cost.
 The resources used to build the church also could be discussed, and a proxy for that could be the amount of labor they would have to hire or the labor cost.
 Another part of the story would be how important this church will be to the entire community.
-The cost of the church as a ratio of the community’s GDP or its economy cost would explain that.
+The cost of the church as a ratio of GDP or its economy cost would explain that.

 Finally, almost any discussion of the wealth and income of the new super rich can use all three terms from the table.
 They have the household purchasing power to buy very large yachts; they donate large sums to political campaigns and have lawyers to help them reduce their taxes reflecting their relative output.
-And compared to (lowly) neurosurgeons their relative income would be many times greater.
+And compared to (lowly) cardiologists their relative income would be many times greater.

 Empirical Application -- 1931